jothika1611/ai-career-assistant/README.md

 ```
 # 💼 AI Career Assistant

+An AI-powered Resume Analyzer and PDF Chatbot built with **Streamlit, LangChain, Ollama, and OpenAI**.

+This project allows users to analyze resumes and interact with PDF documents using AI.

 ---
-An AI-powered Resume Analyzer and PDF Chatbot built with Streamlit, LangChain, Ollama, and OpenAI.

-This project allows users to analyze resumes and interact with PDF documents using AI.

 ## 🚀 Features